An ecological crisis

 -the decline in biodiversity (marine flora and fauna), the disappearance of local fisheries and the reduction in arable land.
 The climate itself has been affected, with less rainfall and salt and sand storms, leading to desertification, erosion and salinization of the soil.

 -cooling of certain regions.
 Until the early 1960s, the Aral Sea, one of the world's largest enclosed seas, created a permanent evaporation bubble swollen with warm air, protecting it from the cold winds blowing in from Siberia to the north.
 With the disappearance of the Aral Sea, this protection disappeared.
-The effects were first felt in Karakalpakstan and Khorezm, and now it's not uncommon to see temperatures in Tashkent plunge below -30°C in the middle of winter.
+The effects were first felt in Karakalpakstan and Khorezm, and now it's not uncommon to see the temperature in Tashkent drop below -30°C in the middle of winter.

-- another dramatic effect of the disappearance of the sea is thesilting up of large parts of the country, with neither the government nor the local population able to effectively combat the advance of the desert.
+- another dramatic effect of the disappearance of the sea is thesilting-up that is affecting large parts of the country, with neither the government nor the local population able to effectively combat the advance of the desert.
 For example, when crossing the Kyzyl Kum desert from Bukhara to Khiva, sand dunes frequently encroach on the asphalt, with a few barriers planted over dozens of kilometers in an attempt to limit the damage.
 In Tourtkoul, Karakalpakia, in front of every house, you can see a pile of sand mixed with salt at the entrance.
 This is what the inhabitants regularly sweep up.
-This accelerated desertification obviously has a major climatic impact, increasing albedo and altering soil composition, making it unsuitable for growing crops.
+This accelerated desertification is obviously having a major climatic impact, increasing albedo and altering soil composition, making it unsuitable for growing crops.

 Water crisis